Manual-To-Automation-Sky/XCUITest-Lesson-2-Base-Class-And-Extensions/README.md

 cd XCUITest-Lesson-2-Base-Class-And-Extensions
 ```

-##Running Your Tests
+## Running Your Tests

-To run your test, you first need to open the Text Explorer window on the left hand side by clicking the icon shown below.
+1. Select the device as "iPhone 13 (15.2)"
+2. Open the project in XCode
+3. Click on the Test Navigator icon in the left navigation pane

 <img src="https://i.imgur.com/wyBCzGO.png"/>

-Once you are in this section, you can click on any of the Play buttons beside the tests or the main folder to run your tests:
+4. Click the Play icon next to the individual test under <b>Lesson2_BaseClassUITests</b> to run just that test.

 <img src="https://i.imgur.com/kI7J2Ol.png"/>

+5. If you want to run all the tests you can click the Play icon beside <b>Lesson2_BaseClassUITests</b>